gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Do I believe macros support in modules should *never* be added under *any* condition?
 My personal option is *maybe not*.
 I'm not enthusiastic about supporting macros in modules, but I still believe that if something reasonable is proposed, we should consider it.

-We could in the future add features that would allow exporting macros from modules.
+We could in the future, after module adoption and experience with module, extend from there and add features that would allow exporting macros from modules.

 I don't want to transform the `import` directive into a preprocessor directive.
 I don't think a C++ statement should influence in any way the state of the preprocessor.